kost/glancelog/README.md

 ## Overview

-glancelog is a log analysis tool that helps systems administrators understand their logs by reducing complexity and highlighting patterns.
+glancelog is a rapid log analysis tool that helps systems administrators and security professionals understand their logs by reducing complexity and highlighting patterns.
 It works by "hashing" log entries - replacing variable data (like numbers, IPs, timestamps) with placeholder characters, then counting how often each pattern appears.

 ## Features